Maryland Terrapins men's basketball: Recent success 2014–present

 The 2016–2017 squad entered the season with many questions.
 1st team all Big-Ten point guard Melo Trimble was the only remaining starter, and only 3 other players received significant play time.
 Lack of depth allowed a freshman trio of Anthony Cowan Jr, Kevin Huerter, and Justin Jackson to start in almost every game.
 The team finished with a 24–9 season with a conference record of 12–6, finishing 3rd in the Big Ten.
 The team had many memorable close-fought games including the season finale against Michigan State, when Melo Trimble nailed a game winning 3 with under a second remaining.
 The team was deemed a 6 seed in the NCAA tournament, getting knocked out in the 1st round to 11 seed Xavier.

 2017–2018 saw the Terps without star point guard Melo Trimble but saw Anthony Cowan Jr, Kevin Huerter, and Justin Jackson returning for their sophomore seasons.
 Despite this and the emergence of star freshman power forward Bruno Fernando the terps struggled to an overall record of 19–13 and 8–10 in what was considered a weak Big Ten.
 The season featured many close road losses that followed a pattern.
 This season resulted in the Terps completely missing the postseason for the first time since the 2013–2014 season.

-The 2018–2019 season team entered the season with high anticipation locally thanks to returning stars Cowan and Fernando, as well as the addition of the 7th ranked recruiting class in country starring consensus 5-star Jalen "sticks" Smith.
+The 2018–2019 season team entered the season with high anticipation locally thanks to returning stars Cowan and Fernando, as well as the addition of the 7th ranked recruiting class in country starring consensus 5-star Jalen "Stix" Smith.
 Despite a young team, the Terps outperformed national expectations and maintained a top-25 ranking for the entire 2nd half of the season.
 Maryland finished the 2018-2019 campaign at 22–10 (13–7 in the Big Ten), garnering a #6 seed in the NCAA tournament.
 The Terps survived a close battle with Dylan Windler led Belmont before losing on the last possession of the game against LSU.